HenrySpeaker/CaptionEditor/README.md

 - "caseSensitive": This is an optional property that, if included, must be paired with a boolean.
 If the value associated with this property is true, then the "key" value must make a case-sensitive match inside of the current caption for the "key" value's text to be replaced.

 - "directConversion": This is an optional property that, if included, must be paired with a string.
 If an entire caption makes a case-sensitive match with the "directConversion" value, then the entire caption will be replaced with the "replacement" value.
-If this is included in an element, it will override the "key" and "caseSenstive" values.
+If this is included in an element, it will override the "key" and "caseSensitive" values.

 Note: if two elements contain the same key, but one is case-sensitive and the other is not, the case-sensitive replacement will supersede the case-insensitive replacement.